6bee/Remote.Linq/README.md

 This is typically used to store and reload or simply transfer expressions to a service where it’s applied against a data source for querying.

-The API makes it super easy to implement a custom service allowing LINQ queries defined on a client to be executed on a server.
+Remote.Linq makes it super easy to implement a custom service allowing LINQ queries defined on a client to be executed on a server.

 Write operations (insert/update/delete) have to be implemented by other means if needed.
-[InfoCarrier.Core](https://github.com/azabluda/InfoCarrier.Core) might be interesting for such scenario.
+[InfoCarrier.Core](https://github.com/azabluda/InfoCarrier.Core) might be interesting for such scenarios.

 ### Sample